nicoespeon/abracadabra/README.md

 > A `Statement` is typically a variable or a function declaration.

-Move the whole selected statement up.
+Moves the whole selected statement up.
 If the selected statement and the one above are one-liners, this is the same as doing VS Code _Move Line Up_.
 But if one of these statements is multi-lines, this refactoring is very handy!

 As for all refactorings, it works even if you partially select the statement, or if the cursor is on the statement.